chen4119/sambal.dev/pages/docs/core/router.md

 My first blog post!
 ```

-Sambal will transform the main entity to a schema.org WebPage so the page for /blogs/blog1 will become the json-ld object below.
-Note that Sambal will auto populate the url and mainEntityOfPage properties of the webpage.
+Sambal will transform the main entity to a schema.org WebPage so the page for /blogs/blog1 will look like the json-ld object below.
+Note that Sambal will auto populate the url of the webpage and set the mainEntityOfPage to the caninical url of the main entity

 ```js
 {